BlueSkyDefender/Xinp/README.md

 The **Xinp** add-on passes both **raw** and **toggle** XInput gamepad states directly to ReShade shaders.
 This enables shaders to react to gamepad input without requiring custom input logic in the shader.

+With the latest update, you can now access both raw and toggle states in a single `float2` array.

 ---

 ## Features